Does Alcohol Cause Hair Loss? Debunking the Myth

 In this post

 Does alcohol cause hair loss?
 This question frequently surfaces among beer and alcohol lovers who find themselves losing hair.
 There are so many things that contribute to hair loss; some experts have blamed it on having one glass of wine too many.
-But if this is true, how exactly does alcohol cause hair loss, and what’s the best way to remedy hair loss caused by drinking too much alcohol?
-Keep reading to find out.

-Can Alcohol Cause Thinning Hair?
+Can Alcohol Cause Hair Loss and Thinning Hair?

 Here are some key nutrients that get affected by excessive alcohol consumption: